The U.S. Partnership for Education for Sustainable Development

 The NEED (National Energy Education Development) Project

 The NEED (National Energy Education Development) Project (www.need.org) has a large library of energy curriculum on a wide range of energy topics and is differentiated between primary, elementary, intermediate and secondary levels.
-Specific curriculum you will find useful can be found at the following site which sorts the curriculum according to subject. (http://www.need.org/Curriculum-Guides-by-Subject).
+Specific curriculum you will find useful can be found at the following site which sorts the curriculum according to subject. (https://www.need.org/educators/curriculum-resources/).

 Oxfam Education